 Can you hear your dog walking across the floor from the other end of the house just by the clack of his nails?
 Do you always end up with a scratch or two from a wayward paw during playtime?
-Your pup’s nails can grow long and sharp in the blink of an eye, which is why regular nail trimmings are so important.
+Your pup’s nails can grow long and sharp in the blink of an eye, which is why regular dog nail trims are so important.

 Noisy walking and accidental scratches aside, long nails can have a devastating effect on your dog’s health.
 Older dogs who are prone to arthritis are especially at risk of developing painful joint problems due to overgrown nails.
 You might even notice their gait changing—are they picking their paws up higher to walk?
 Limping?
 Standing awkwardly?
 Check their nails.
 If they’re overgrown, they could be putting pressure on your dog’s toes, or even changing their anatomy and paving the way for arthritis and injury.